Stylus Magazine

 Stylus closed as a business on 31 October 2007.
-The site remained online for several years, but did not publish any new content.

 On 4 January 2010, with the blessing of former editor Todd Burns, Stylus senior writer Nick Southall launched The Stylus Decade, a website with a new series of lists and essays reviewing music from the previous ten years.
 It is now also defunct.
 The Singles Jukebox relaunched with many of the same writers as a stand-alone website in March 2009 and continues today.

-Stylus Magazine adopted its name from the part of a record player which makes contact with a vinyl record, called a stylus or a needle.
+Reception

+Stylus received positive attention from critics for its analytical depth and the breadth of its musical coverage.
+The New York Observer described it as a “respected online music publication” that “built a name for itself among music specialists interested in rigorous, and often personal, criticism of little-known artists.”
+Retrospective commentary has also noted that the magazine often covered “more obscure and deserving artists with less snark and narcissism” compared to some of its better-known contemporaries.
+Its inclusion on the Observer Music Monthly list of the Internet’s “25 most essential music websites” in 2006 further highlighted its standing within mid-2000s digital music criticism.